jkingyens/c2k/readme.md

 }
 ```

-`c2k` compiles this JSON + function into an app I can load on my phone:
+`c2k` compiles this into a standalone iOS app:

 ![Screenshot](icon.png)

 # Getting Started

-To use this tool you must have a Mac with Xcode installed and setup for iOS development.
-You can test the tool locally with the iOS simulator.
-You can also deploy your counter as a server component to a remove VM and install the iOS app to your own device.

 ## Install the tool